QuantEcon/python-lecture-sandpit.myst/lectures/lp_intro.md

 If, for any $K \in \mathbb R$, there exists a feasible solution $x$ such that $c'x < K$, we say that the problem is **unbounded** or equivalently that the optimal value is $-\infty$.

-+++

-### Example 1: Production Problem (Bertsimas & Tsitsiklis, 1997)
+### Example 1: Production Problem {cite}`bertsimas_tsitsiklis1997`

 Suppose that a factory can produce two goods called Product $1$ and Product $2$.

 To produce each product requires both material and labor.

 Selling each product generates revenue.

 Required per unit material and labor  inputs and  revenues  are shown in table below: